intmus/inttheory22-23/_03-triads-7chords-leadsheet/a1-triads.md

 ### Conclusions

-Understanding the concept of "inversion" is important, but it assumes that you already know which chordal member of an inverted triad is the root.
-To develop a method for finding the root of an unnamed chord, we must first understand how the *inversion* interacts with the chord's *voicing*.

-As students develop the process for finding any inversion, they ususally work through the following ideas:
+As students develop the process for finding any inversion, they usually work through the following ideas:
 - Attempt #1: Open voicing is spread out.
   - True, but this is a subjective measure.
 What constitutes "spread out"?
 - Attempt #2: Closed voicings use only simple intervals and open positions have compound intervals.